-□ I wish to de the school c clare my candidacy for an elected ouncil: d position as a parent/guardiar ı represei ntative on
+☐ I wish to do the school o eclare my candidacy for an elected position as a parent/guardian council: represer ntative on

-I am the parent/g guardian of(print name of s who is currently
+I am the parent/ guardian of who is currently

-tudent)
+(print name of student)

 registered in Grade ·

-I am an employee of f York Region District School Board Yes No
+I am an employee o of York Region District School Board.
+Yes No

 Name

 Address:

 Home Phone: Business Phone

 Email:

-parent/guar minate dian representative on the school is the parent/guardian of council.
+parent/gua ating a candidate ominate for an electrical formula for an electrical formula for an electrical formula for an electrical formula formu • sition as a

+(print name of nom

-who is currently reg istered in Grade
+who is currently reg gistered in Grade

-The person I have no ominated is an employee of York R egion District School Board.
+The person I have n nominated is an employee of York Region District School Board.
 Yes No

 Name

 Address:

 Home Phone: Business Phone

 Email:

 Nominator's Signature: Date